Anne Coke, Viscountess Anson

-Anne Margaret Coke, Viscountess Anson (25 January 1779 – 23 May 1843), was an English painter, the daughter of Thomas Coke, 1st Earl of Leicester of Holkham, and wife of Thomas Anson, 1st Viscount Anson.
+Anne Margaret Coke, Viscountess Anson (25 January 1779 – 23 May 1843), was an English painter; the daughter of Thomas Coke, 1st Earl of Leicester of Holkham; and wife of Thomas Anson, 1st Viscount Anson.

 Personal life

-Anne Margaret Coke was born at Holkam Hall on 25 January 1779 to Thomas Coke, 1st Earl of Leicester of Holkham, and Jane Dutton.
-Anne had an older sister, Jane, born in 1777, and a younger sister, Elizabeth born in 1795, one year after Anne was married.
+Lady Anson was born at Holkham Hall on 25 January 1779 to Thomas Coke (who in 1834 was raised to the peerage as Earl of Leicester) and Jane Dutton.
+She was baptised Ann Margaret Cooke on 23 February 1779.
+Anne had an older sister, Jane, born in 1777, and a younger sister, Elizabeth, born in 1795, one year after Anne was married.
 Jane was married by that time, too.
-Her mother was an abolitionist, spent her allowance on donations to the poor and theater tickets for her servants.
+Her mother was an abolitionist and spent her allowance on donations to the poor and theater tickets for her servants.
 Jane Dutton also believed in the importance of a good education for her children.